s23-43/positioning/README.md

 1. `docker build -t <IMAGE_NAME> /path/to/repo`
 2. `docker run --rm -v /path/to/repo:/app -it <IMAGE_NAME>`
 3. The container should be running, and you should be in its terminal.
-## Calculating a distance between a receiver and transmitter with the Friis transmission equation
-TODO: Write instructions to calculate distance with `friis.py`

-## Estimating a position with distances between receivers and transmitters
-TODO: Write instructions to estimate position with `positioning.py`